brodieberger/MMZero3Archipelago/README.md

 Welcome to my project.
 Things are still under heavy development, but here you will find my development of a custom Archipelago World for Mega Man Zero 3 on the GBA.
 You should probably read everything here so you know what to expect before playing!

 ## General Information
-- As of right now, the only thing randomized are the secret disks.
-Each one is a location check and an AP item.
+- As of right now, the only things randomized are the secret disks, armor chips, and EX Skills.

 - To beat the game, the player must defeat the final boss while collecting a configurable number of secret disks (default: 80).
 You can set this number using the required_secret_disks option in your YAML file.

-- There is another option to always give the player an S ranking.
-Remember that this will also give each boss a new attack, making the game harder.
+- EX Skills are awarded based on your score on the level you just completed, rather than on your average score going into that level.
+(Yes, that's how they worked in the vanilla game).

 - You can leave every level at will (Except for the opening level and first intermission).
 In the vanilla game, you would only escape levels that you have beaten previously.
 This change will be much more important later once the routing changes are implemented.